Prometheus Long-term Storage

 up

-The "field" values with "container*" prefix represent cAdvisor metrics.
+The values with "container_*" prefix represent cAdvisor metrics.

-The "field" values with "machine*" represent Prometheus hardware metrics.
+The values with "machine_*" represent Prometheus hardware metrics.

-All of these represent the "type" of each metric, which will have a version of the above metric schema.
+All of these represent the "type" of each metric, which will share the above metric schema.

 Panel, Running Containers, InfluxDB